 Funder: Health Resources and Services Administration

-Summary: Supports technology-enabled collaborative learning to improve provider retention and healthcare access in rural and underserved populations.
+Summary: Supports technology-enabled collaborative learning to improve retention of health care providers and increase access to health care in rural and underserved areas.